 Chapter 14: Summation and Conclusions

-This chapter summarizes the findings of the book by asking whether the various violent events that took place in Judea across two centuries were the result of constant resistance to Rome or, alternately, whether they should be understood as independent and random occurrences.
+This chapter summarizes the findings of the book by asking whether the various violent events that took place in Judea across two centuries were the result of constant resistance to Rome or, alternatively, whether they should be understood as independent and random occurrences.
 This question will be addressed using two perspectives:

 Judea vs. Rome?
 Modern research on Judea-Rome relations between 63 BCE and 136 CE has arrived at contradictory conclusions.
 Some scholars argue that a consistent ideology of rebellion existed throughout this period, while others claim that the various incidents of violence stemmed from local circumstances and should not be linked.
 This book offers an alternative approach, arguing that various groups in Judea perceived events differently.
 Furthermore, the Romans clearly changed their attitudes towards Jews and Judea over time.